jetprobe/jetprobe-docs/content/docs/introduction/index.md

 Now we will look at the common terminologies used in the context of defining and executing the JetProbe test pipeline.

-**Scenario :** Every test pipeline is labelled as a scenario, which consists of series of steps to be executed one after the another.
+**Pipeline :** Every test pipeline could be part of a scenario, which consists of series of steps to be executed one after the another.

-**Action :** Every step in the test pipeline is an action.
+**Tasks :** Every step in the test pipeline is a task.
 For example connecting to a microservice through HTTP protocol is an action, named `http`.
 Similarly pausing for some duration is also an action.

-**Action Builder :** Each action would take an ActionBuilder object as a parameter, that is used at the runtime to execute the action.
+**Task Builder :** Each action would take an ActionBuilder object as a parameter, that is used at the runtime to execute the action.

 **Actors :**  JetProbe leverages actor model for concurrency and therefore each action in the pipeline runs on an actor.
 This allows multiple test pipeline to be executed concurrently without polluting the test results.